weaveworks-experiments/fleeet/docs/design/other-designs.md

  - to do rollouts in a fleet, you want fine control over the version of configuration for each package you want to roll out, in each cluster.
 GOTK is intended to be driven the other way: it's a soft assumption that packages will tend to depend on a common set of sources, and all packages should be updated whenever their source has a new revision.
+In a fleet setting, you want the policy to be calculated upstream and enacted downstream; GOTK puts them together.
  - the dependence mechanism is limited:
    - it only operates within a type, e.g., Kustomization->Kustomization but not Kustomization->HelmRelease